Manipulating polariton condensates by Rashba-Dresselhaus coupling at room temperature: R esults

-We measure the dispersion of the microcavity under the voltage of 2 V by a home-made momentum-space spectroscopy (see Fig. S2 in the SM).
-The excitation source is a femtosecond laser with the wavelength of around 400 nm and spot size of around 45 $\mu$m.
-The size of the CsPbBr$_3$ microplate we chose in the experiments is around 10 $\mu$m, which can be covered by the pumping laser spot.
+We measure the dispersion of the microcavity for a voltage of 2 V by home-made momentum-space spectroscopy (see Supplementary Fig. 2 in the SI).
+The excitation source is a femtosecond laser with the wavelength of around 400 nm and spot size of around 58 $\mu$m with Gaussian line profile.
+The size of the CsPbBr$_3$ microplate we chose in the experiments is around 10 $\mu$m, which can be covered by the pump laser spot.
 The photoluminescence dispersion of the microcavity below the threshold is shown in Fig. 2(a), where several sets of modes are observed below the exciton resonance at 2.406 eV.
-Each set of the modes contains two lower-polariton (LP) branches due to the anisotropy of the microcavity induced by the LC cavity layer.
-Due to the finite size of of the CsPbBr$_3$ microplate, the dispersion become discrete at larger momenta.
-The appearance of the multiple sets of polaritons are due to the microcavity which sustains multiple cavity photon modes that can strongly couple with the near resonant excitons.
-The dispersion curvature of the LP branches is reduced when the detuning between the cavity photon modes and the exciton resonance of the CsPbBr$_3$ microplate is smaller.
+We note that there exist some dispersions with much larger curvature, which come from the area outside the CsPbBr$_3$ microplate \cite{25-xiong steep dispersion} and do not affect the main results in the current experiments.
+The strong coupling is confirmed by the flatness of the bands at larger momenta (Supplementary Fig. 3(c)).
+We note that the reflectivity of the polaritons is not visible due to high reflectivity of the DBRs at the stop band.
+Each set of the modes contains two lower branch polaritons (LP) due to the anisotropy of the microcavity induced by the LC cavity layer.
+Due to the finite size of the CsPbBr$_3$ microplate, the dispersions become discrete at larger momenta.
+The appearance of multiple sets of polaritons is due to the microcavity which sustains multiple cavity photon modes that can strongly couple with the near-resonant excitons.
+The curvature of the lower branch polariton modes is increased when the detuning between the cavity photon modes and the exciton resonance of the CsPbBr$_3$ microplate is smaller (more negative).
 We note that similar multiple polariton branches are also observed in a bare perovskite crystal \cite{24-sanvetto bare perovskite}.